-This aspect was also true with the opening and ending themes, with "Hikari no Hahen" by Yu Takahashi capturing the essence of what's seen when you visit the world of Orange.
-And "Mirai" by Kobukuro capping it off with a bittersweet performance that embodies the underlying emotions that makes itself more apparent the further you venture in.
-The two, art and audio, found a space that they both occupy with complete acceptance of the other, making it a match that felt just right.
+This aspect was also true with the opening and ending themes, with "Hikari no Hahen" by Yu Takahashi capturing the essence of what's seen when you visit the world of Orange, and "Mirai" by Kobukuro capping it off with a bittersweet performance that embodies the underlying emotions that makes itself more apparent the further you venture in.
+The two—art and audio—found a space that they both occupy with complete acceptance of the other, creating a true sense of symbiosis.
 This wasn't to say that the presentation was always consistent, there were certainly moments that faltered, but when it counted the most, it found a way to drive things home.

 We simply see it in their daily interactions.
 The socially inept know-it-all Hitaga's stubborn outward gestures against Azu's teasing, the two practically joined at the hip, refusing to address the source of their partnership.
 Takako's level-headed outlook on her friends, eons ahead of them all in maturity but won't hesitate to join in on "girl talk" if the chance presents itself.
 Naho's reserved nature, a person too kind to say no, satisfied with just being able to see others happy.
 And then there's Suwa's adopted role as big brother, putting aside his happiness to aid the happiness of others.
 He willingly becomes the anchor and bearer of unrequited love, harboring his feelings to allow another to blossom, all while doing it with a smile on his face.

 Each of these friends existing independently of each other but choosing to pool together where they have others that complete whatever they lack.
 Good on their own but better when there's a shoulder to lean on, someone to share their happiness, troubles, and existence with.
 The very idea that frightens the outsider being accepted within their circle.